 - 1. 1 Day Event 60 riders - 2.
 2 Day Event 90 riders - 3.
 3 Day Event 120 riders - 4.
 120+ riders Event must be a 4-day event. - 5.
 Once each division is maxed out, athletes can still register and will be put on a wait list.
-Wait list athletes will be let in the competition based on number of riders and at the discretion of the chief judge and event organizer.
+Wait list athletes will be let in the competition based on the number of riders and at the discretion of the chief judge and event organizer.
 Registration closes when the capping number of riders is met or 2 weeks prior to the event. - 6.
-The maximum number of riders per division is 8 unless there are divisions that are not maxed out then event organizer and chief Judge can if they choose to make the max total, 10 in another division. - 7.
-Minimum number of riders per division is 2.
+The maximum number of riders per division is 8.
+However, if some divisions are not at full capacity, the event organizer and chief judge may choose to increase the limit to 10 riders in another division. - 7.
+The minimum number of riders per division is 2.